Dental CareFor Dogs & Cats

-To schedule your pet’s dental care appointment, please send us an inquiry below.
-A team member will contact you to confirm your appointment and go over further details.
+To schedule your pet's dental cleaning, please send us an inquiry below, and our dental care team will contact you.

 Dental cleanings start just like yours.
 An oral exam is performed, full-mouth radiographs are taken, teeth are scaled and polished, and we remove calculus from the tooth’s surface and under gum lines.
 We then probe the teeth to measure the pockets that exist under the gum lines.
 If teeth are very unhealthy, we remove them.
 There is often pain and risk of infection associated with diseased teeth.
 What we have heard from our clients is that pets seem brighter, eat better, and look happier after a dental cleaning with us!